Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111): introduction

-In addition to searching for intrinsic TSCs, alternative schemes are developed for realizing chiral {\it p}-wave TSC in two-dimensional (2D) systems via superconducting proximity effect \cite{Fu2008,Gorkov2001,Sau2010,Lutchyn2010,Alicea2010,Mourik2012,Nadj-Perge2014,Albrecht2016,Feldman2017,Wang2015,He2017,Liu2018,Wang2018,Wang2020,Law2009,Chen2019,Zhu2020,He2014,Sun2016}.
-For example, the interface between the surface state of a 3D topological insulator and a conventional {\it s}-wave superconductor is demonstrated to be a chiral {\it p}-wave TSC \cite{Fu2008}.
-Similarly, a semiconductor with Rashba spin-orbit coupling (SOC) in proximity to an {\it s}-wave superconductor can also possess chiral {\it p}-wave superconductivity\cite{Gorkov2001,Sau2010,Lutchyn2010,Alicea2010}.
-Here a Zeeman field is required to lift Kramers degeneracy at the time-reversal-invariant point.
-Based on these appealing proposals, signatures of MZMs have been found in several experimental systems, such as semiconductor and metallic nanowires deposited on {\it s}-wave superconductors \cite{Mourik2012,Nadj-Perge2014,Albrecht2016,Feldman2017}, quantum anomalous Hall insulator-superconductor heterostructures \cite{Wang2015,He2017}, topological surface states of iron-based superconductors \cite{Liu2018,Wang2018,Wang2020}.
-Although the quantized conductance \cite{Law2009,Chen2019,Zhu2020} and spin selective Andreev reflection \cite{He2014,Sun2016} provide powerful evidence for the existence of MZMs, the most attractive non-Abelian property has not yet been definitively observed \cite{Kayyalha2020}.
-For the manipulation of MZMs, intrinsic topological superconductor may provide new opportunities due to its simpler geometric structure.
-A recent theoretical study predict that Pb$_3$Bi/Ge(111) is an intrinsic chiral {\it p}-wave superconductor arising from the combined effects of geometric phase and type-\uppercase\expandafter{\romannumeral2} Van Hove singularity (VHS) \cite{Qin2019}.
-The system can also harbor quantum spin Hall states for specific surface configurations \cite{Li2020}.
-However, the intriguing topological properties of superconducting sate and associated Majorana modes remain unexplored in these earlier studies.
+In addition to searching for intrinsic chiral {\it p}-wave TSCs, alternative schemes have been put forward for realizing their effective counterparts via superconducting proximity effects \cite{Fu2008,Qi2010, Wang2015,Gorkov2001,Sau2010,Lutchyn2010,Alicea2010}.
+For example, the interface between the surface state of a three-dimensional (3D) topological insulator and a conventional {\it s}-wave superconductor was demonstrated to behave as a 2D chiral {\it p}-wave TSC \cite{Fu2008,Qi2010,Wang2015}.
+Similarly, a semiconductor with strong enough Rashba spin-orbit coupling (SOC) in proximity to a {\it s}-wave superconductor can also possess chiral {\it p}-wave superconductivity\cite{Gorkov2001,Sau2010,Lutchyn2010,Alicea2010}.
+In all of those schemes, a Zeeman splitting associated with an external magnetic field or intrinsic ferromagnetism is always required to lift the Kramers degeneracy at the time-reversal invariant $\Gamma$ point in the momentum space.
+Stimulated by these seminal proposals, signatures of topological superconductivity and Majorana fermions have been reported in several experimental setups, such as the semiconducting or metallic wires deposited on {\it s}-wave superconductors \cite{Mourik2012,Nadj-Perge2014,Albrecht2016,Feldman2017} and the topological or quantum anomalous Hall insulator-superconductor heterostructures\cite{Xu2015,Sun2016,He2017}.
+Although the observations of the quantized conductance \cite{Law2009,Chen2019,Zhu2020} and spin selective Andreev reflection \cite{He2014,Sun2016} have provided powerful evidence of Majorana zero modes, their most compelling and definitive smoking gun, namely the non-Abelian statistics, remain to be acquired, leaving plenty of room for further investigations\cite{Kayyalha2020}.